Inflation in Turkey in December slows to 64% in favor of Erdogan - ExBulletin

 Consumer prices for the year rose 64.27% in December, the Turkish Statistical Institute said on Tuesday, compared with 84.39% in November.

+ANKARA, Turkey (AP) Inflation in Turkey fell sharply in December, mainly for technical reasons that could help President Recep Tayyip Erdogan stands before an election, but is unlikely to relieve households suffering from a cost of living crisis.

-This is the second month in a row that inflation has fallen after hitting a 24-year high of 85.5% in October.
+It’s the second month in a row that inflation has come down after hitting a 24-year high of 85.5% in October.
 The fall is attributed to a base effect, with a high index from a year ago statistically lowering the rate of inflation.

 But some economists have questioned the figures from state institutes.
 The Inflation Research Group made up of academics and independent experts said on Tuesday that Turkey’s true inflation rate for December was 135.55%.

-As the pandemic and Russia’s invasion of Ukraine fueled inflation around the world, experts say rising prices in Turkey were fueled by Erdogan’s belief that high borrowing costs lead to higher prices.
+While the pandemic and Russian invasion of Ukraine have stoked inflation around the world, experts say Turkey’s price hike was fueled by Erdogan’s belief that high borrowing costs are driving up prices.
 Traditional economic thinking says that raising rates helps keep inflation in check.

 Last year, Turkey’s central bank cut interest rates by 5 percentage points to 9% despite high inflation.
 In contrast, central banks around the world raised rates to combat soaring inflation.